 Committee/Coordinator Reports

 Fall Kick-off – Heather, will take place on Oct.
 8th budget of $3000.
 Will send info to schools.
 Will create FB event.
 Will do a QR code on flier.
 Games on the ice.
 Greeting table.
 4:30-6PM.
 Can try skating for free.
-5PM Shannon (I think I am covering handbook, but Erica is covering parent meeting) will cover handbook/meeting.
+5PM Shannon will cover handbook and Erica will cover the parent meeting.
 6pm pizza and cupcakes.
 7pm drawing for door prizes

 Camp – Bethany, December 2nd and 3rd.
 4 coaches in total, a nutritionist, need 1 more speaker to talk to parents about supporting their skaters.
 Making a brochure on how to register and about the camp.
 No budget set yet.
 Need a name for the camp please.

 40th Anniversary – Shannon, award decision to wait.
 Ann Smith is willing to speak with her about history of the board.
 Try to connect with her.
 Reunion skate, any prior SVFSC skater that competed and/or tested at a USFSA event. of a specific level.
 No need to have graduated from SVFSC.
-USFSA event participation needed.
-Need to RSVP by March 1, 2024 register as a returning skater so t-shirts can be ordered.
+Need to RSVP by March 1, 2024 as a returning skater so t-shirts can be ordered.
 Bring past skaters who have gone onto do more skating.

 Safe Skate – Shannon, she will need to be a USFSA member after she gets off the board.
 Ginger is not compliant anymore as she is not on the board.
 Needs to still be Safe skate compliant as she is Costume Director.